AdaCore/learn/content/courses/advanced-ada/parts/data_types/records.rst

     end Show_Mutable_Subtype_Assignment;

-In this example, the :ada:`NM_2 := NM_1` assignment fails because both objects are of non-mutable subtype with different discriminants, so that the discriminant check fails at runtime.
+In this example, the :ada:`NM_2 := NM_1` assignment fails because both objects are of a non-mutable subtype with different discriminants, so that the discriminant check fails at runtime.
 However, the :ada:`M_2 := M_1` assignment is OK because both objects are mutable variables.
 In this case, this assignment changes the discriminants of :ada:`M_2` from :ada:`(L => 1, M => 2)` to